joe-m-shaw/limit-of-detection-app/README.md

-# limit-of-detection-app
+# Statistical limit of detection for next generation sequencing

-A Shiny for understanding limit of detection in next generation sequencing
+A Shiny app for understanding limit of detection in next generation sequencing.